AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 >**Legal Disclaimer**<br/>
 >This information is intended to help Adobe customers answer their questions regarding Adobe's HIPAA-Ready Services.
 It does not constitute legal advice.
 Merchants should consult with their own legal counsel to understand their obligations under HIPAA and the appropriate use and configuration of Adobe's products.

+>[!BEGINSHADEBOX]

-+++Health Insurance Portability and Accountability Act The Health Insurance Portability and Accountability Act (HIPAA) is the key federal healthcare privacy law in the United States and is enforced by the U.S. Department of Health and Human Services (HHS).
+**Health Insurance Portability and Accountability Act (HIPAA)**

+The Health Insurance Portability and Accountability Act (HIPAA) is the key federal healthcare privacy law in the United States and is enforced by the U.S. Department of Health and Human Services (HHS).
 HIPAA applies to _Covered Entities_ (such as healthcare providers, insurers, and clearinghouses) and _Business Associates_ (such as those entities that provide services to covered entities).
 HIPAA requirements are set across three separate rules: Privacy Rule, Security Rule, and Breach Notification Rule.
 Adobe acts as a Business Associate for certain products, which Adobe classifies as "HIPAA-Ready Services."
 Data regulated under HIPAA is referred to as _Protected Health Information_ or PHI.
 PHI is a subset of health information that (1) is created or received by a healthcare provider, health plan, or healthcare clearinghouse, (2) relates to the past, present, or future physical or mental health or condition of an individual, the provision of healthcare to an individual, or the past, present, or future payment for the provision of healthcare to an individual, and (3) identifies the individual or with respect to which there is a reasonable basis to believe that the information can be used to identify the individual.
 The HIPAA Privacy and Security Rules require that a Covered Entity obtain written assurances from a Business Associate in the form of a Business Associate Agreement, or BAA, requiring the Business Associate to safeguard the privacy and security of the Covered Entityʼs PHI.

-+++
+>[!ENDSHADEBOX]

 ## Adobe Commerce HIPAA-Ready

 Adobe Commerce HIPAA-Ready has additional features and functionalities that allow merchants to comply with their respective HIPAA obligations.

-You can install the Adobe Commerce HIPAA-Ready (`magento/hipaa-ee`) module to your Adobe Commerce on cloud infrastructure.
-There are also some features that must be disabled to be compliant with HIPAA.
+You can install the Adobe Commerce HIPAA-Ready (`magento/hipaa-ee`) extension on Adobe Commerce on cloud infrastructure or Adobe Managed Services projects.
+Some services and features must be disabled to comply with HIPAA requirements.
+See [Disabled services and features]#disabled-services-(and-featuresdisabled-services-and -features)

 *These materials are intended for informational purposes only.
 Provision of this information does not entitle the recipient to any contractual or other rights.
 While efforts have been made to assure the accuracy of the information as of the date it has been provided, no representation is made that such information is accurate and complete.
 Adobe undertakes no obligation to update this information as the law or Adobe's products change.
 Also, this document is not to be distributed to any party other than the intended recipient without written consent from Adobe.*

 ## System requirements